ngworker/angular-versions-action/README.md

 ### Inputs

 - `angular-version`: The base Angular version used to match the dependency version.
 Ex: 8.0.x, 10.0.x.
 To check the full list of supported versions, see [supported versions](###Supported-Angular-versions).
-- `root-path`: The relative path to the root folder of the project where the package.json and angular.json files live (defaults to `.`).
+- `root-path`: The path to the root folder of the project where the package.json and angular.json files live (defaults to `./`).

 ### Example workflow - match Angular versions